pellcorp/creality/firmware/readme.md

 # Custom Firmware

-I have been working on a script to create custom firmware, with the idea of potentially providing firmware for the k1 that has my klipper repo, no creality gcode, all preconfigured.
+I have been working on a script to create custom firmware, with the idea of potentially providing firmware for the k1 that has been pre-rooted, ssh-enabled and my emergency sub firmware factory reset feature installed.

-** I WILL NOT BE HELD RESPONSIBLE IF YOU BRICK YOUR PRINTER - CREATING AND INSTALLING CUSTOM FIRMWARE IS RISKY **
+**I WILL NOT BE HELD RESPONSIBLE IF YOU BRICK YOUR PRINTER - CREATING AND INSTALLING CUSTOM FIRMWARE IS RISKY**

+## Why I did it?

+I mostly did this so I could iterate my Simple AF K1 Klipper project, because factory resetting, configuring WIFI, then enabling root takes at least 1 minute.
+With my `S51factoryreset` process it leaves the wifi configuration alone.

+ I was considering packaging my Simple AF K1 Klipper as a firmware image, but I actually don't think that is such a good idea, as all you can do is create a `/etc/init.d` file that gets triggered on startup to actually do the install, and the user has no idea whether it succeeded or not!

 ## Prerequisites